vpaikina/qa-portfolio/resume.md

 - ISTQB certified QA with 5+ years of experience in manual and automated testing of API and WEB applications operating on a microservices architecture within AWS and Kubernetes .
 - Proficient in API automation (Python, Pytest), CI/CD integration and Allure reporting.
-- Delivered 75% faster automation and drove 70% of QA efforts in the team, covering test design, documentation, story validation, and automated testing (per Jira metrics).
+- Delivered 75% faster automation execution time and drove 70% of QA efforts in the team, covering test design, documentation, story validation, and automated testing (per Jira metrics).
 - Ensured smooth production releases under tight deadlines in Agile environments (Scrum, SAFe) and delivered clear, actionable testing results to stakeholders.
 - Provided mentorship and onboarding support to new team members
 - Contributed to process improvements within the team optimizing QA workflows.